AceCentre/pasco/docs/getting-started/installation.md

 ### What do all these options mean?

-For a full guide on all of the configuration options [read this guide](/tips-n-tricks/configuration-options.html).
+For a full guide on all of the configuration options [read this guide](/advanced/configuration-options.html).
 The options seen on this screen are seen below:

-* **locale** Which language are you wanting the app to be setup in?
+* **Locale** Which language are you wanting the app to be setup in?
 Changing this will change the language of all the menu items and configuration buttons.
 * **Choose an example tree** "Trees" are what other communication apps call "Pagesets" or "Gridsets" or similar.
 We call them "Trees" in pasco because it defines how language is navigated - like an ever expanding network of branches.
 Here we have some example trees to get you started.
 Choose one to see some examples of pasco.
 * **Automatic Scanning or Manual**.
 Choose **Manual** if you want to try it out without a switch - or if you wish to try it with two or more switches.
 If you want to use it with one switch select **Automatic scanning**.
 When you do this, make sure your switch is set to **Enter**
 * **Cue Voice** is the voice to hear the auditory cue.
 Typically a user may hear what they can select right now with a cue (sometimes called **Private voice**).
 You can choose the voice, the rate, pitch and volume of this voice.
 You can try an example of the settings by pressing the **Green play** button